Tsawwassen/hme/README.md

 - Cleaned up the Shelf Label component by moving the file parsing code into a FileReader helper function
 - Updated label options to specify batch or single
 - Start inventory label
-- - 3'x2' label
+- - 3"x2" label
 - - Include Serial number, Asset number (demo/rental), Make, Model
 - - Asset number will be a barcode
 - - Use the @media / @print CSS for print render (ie: page break after, forcing margin)
 - - Create single label with input from form
 - - Create batch labels with input from CSV
 - Single label function is done
-- TODO : Label layout needs work
+- MOVED : Label layout needs work
-- TODO : Make a clear button - DONE
+- DONE : Make a clear button - DONE
-- TODO : batch upload - DONE
+- DONE : batch upload - DONE
-- TODO : Check that the one label per page when printing is working - DONE
+- DONE : Check that the one label per page when printing is working - DONE
 ## 11/12/2023
 - Do TODOs from yesterday
 - Make single label form have bootstrap styles